vanshika230/Machine-Learning/README.md

   # 📚 Handwritten notes with proper implementation of each algorithm from scratch
        ✅ KNN
-       - In depth theory with example.
+       - In depth theory with example

        ✅ Linear Regression
        - Indepth intution of maths required of Linear Regression
        - Derivation of Gradient Descent for Univariate Linear Regression
        - Surface and Contour Plots
        - Visualization of Loss function, gradient descent and values of theta
        - Multivariate Linear Regression on boston housing dataset